yamoca/rust-flashcards/README.md

 - [ ] write logic for import and mass creation of new word (verb) structs
 - [ ] finish implementing boring bits of verb tables etc
 - [ ] handle edge cases / irregulars
-- [ ] write a front end and webserver (rocket?) to convert to web app
+- [ ] write a front end and webserver (axum / actix-web?) to convert to web app